hamidatb/AutoExec/docs/README.md

 - Coordinating meeting schedules and attendance
 - Managing Google Drive documents and spreadsheets

-**AutoExec eliminates all of this manual work** by using AI to understand natural language, automatically extract tasks from meeting minutes, and intelligently manage the entire student organization workflow.
+**AutoExec significantly reduces this manual work** by using AI to understand natural language, automatically extract tasks from meeting minutes, and intelligently manage the student organization workflow.

-## 🚀 Current Features (Production-Ready)
+## 🚀 Current Features (In Production)

 ### **AI Agent Task Management**
 - **Smart Document Parsing**: I integrated **LangChain** and **OpenAI GPT-4** to automatically extract action items from meeting minutes